Assessing certainty of evidence

 Updating, adapting, adopting

 If you are considering updating, adapting or adopting an existing guideline, review whether the original guideline incorporated a GRADE assessment.
 If so, you may also wish to review how well it was performed and whether judgements about indirectness and imprecision were made in a way that is applicable to your context and the purpose of your guideline.
-You may need to conduct or commission a new GRADE assessment even where the existing body of evidence is applicable (see Adopt, adapt or start from scratch).
+You may need to conduct or commission a new GRADE assessment even where the existing body of evidence is applicable (see the Adopt, adapt or start from scratch module)

 Developers should be aware that costs may be associated with the use of these tools.